-7.4 Applicants with time spent overseas
+7.4 Applicants (living in the UK) with time spent overseas

 7.4.1 Where recruiting individuals who have spent time overseas, employers should consider whether an overseas police check may be required.
 This applies where applicants declare they have spent a significant period overseas within the last five years.
 We suggest that a significant period should be considered as any period of six months or more (whether continuously or in total) within the last five years.